· ·

 Poverty means non-participation.
 It means what Peter calls regional living.
 This means fasting from tea, coffee, cocoa, grapefruit, pineapple, etc., from things not grown in the region where one lives.
 One day last winter we bought broccoli which had the label on it of a corporation farm in Arizona or Texas, where we had seen men, women and children working at two o’clock in the morning with miners’ lamps on their foreheads, in order to avoid the terrible heat of the day, which often reached 125 degrees.
 These were homeless migrants, of which there are some million in the United States.
 Carey McWilliam’s “Factories in the Fields,” which you can get at any library, tells of the conditions of these workers.
 For these there is no room at the inn.

-We ought not to eat food produced under such conditions.
-We ought not to smoke, not only because it is a useless habit, but also because tobacco impoverishes the soul and pauperizes the farmer, and means women and children working in the fields.
 Poverty means having a bare minimum in the way of clothes, and seeing to it that these are made under decent working conditions, proper wages and hours, etc. The union label tries to guarantee this.
 Considering the conditions in woolen mills, it would be better to raise one’s own sheep and angora goats and rabbits, and spin and weave and make one’s own blankets and stockings and suits.
 Many groups are trying to do these things throughout the country, both as a remedy for unemployment and for more abundant living.
 The School of Living at Suffern, N.Y., the Catholic Rural Life Conference at Des Moines, Iowa, both have publications discussing these ideas.

 As for the dislocation in employment, if everyone started to give up their jobs.
 Well, decentralized living would take care of such a situation.
-And when we look at the dirty streets and lots in our slums, the unpainted buildings, the necessity of a nationwide housing project, the tearing down that needs to be done if we do not in the future wish to have it done in the hard way and have them bombed down, then we can see that there is plenty of employment for all in the line of providing food, clothing and shelter for our own country and for the world.
+And when we look at the dirty streets and lots in our slums, the unpainted buildings, the necessity of a nationwide housing project, the tearing down that needs to be done (if we do not in the future wish to have it done in the hard way and have them bombed down), then we can see that there is plenty of employment for all in the line of providing food, clothing and shelter for our own country and for the world.
 We should read A.J.
 Penty on the machine and Fr.
 Vincent McNabb, the greatest apostle of all.
 Their books are in all libraries.

 Poverty means not riding on rubber while horrible working conditions prevail in the rubber industry.
 (Read Vicki Baum’s “Bleeding Wood,” and Andre Gide’s “Congo Journey.”
 And what a strange conglomeration of authors I am handing out!)
 Poverty means not riding on rails while bad conditions exist in the coal mines and steel mills.
 Poverty means not accepting that courteous bribe from the railroads, the clergy rate.
 Railroads have been built on robbery and exploitation.
 There are stagecoaches, of course, and we are only about a century past them.
 But pilgrims used to walk, and so did the saints.
 They walked from one end of Europe and Russia to the other.
 We need saints.

 Fr.
 Meus, the Belgian who is a Chinese citizen, since his missionary life began in China, has walked thousands of miles.
 He said he would dearly love to walk from one end of the United States to the other.
 Of course, we are not all given the grace to do such things.
 This article is to call to mind the vision.
-It is true, indeed, that until we begin to develop a few apostles along these lines, we will have no mass conversions, no social justice, no peace.
+It is true, indeed, that until we begin to develop a few apostles along these lines we will have no mass conversions, no social justice, no peace.
 We need saints.
 God, give us saints.

 Similar Posts